CoCoSol007/javaScript-web-server/README.md

 # A simple WebSite

-this a is a website where you ca post article note that it is not finished yet and for now i didn't have enough time to finish it
+this is a website where you ca, post article note that it is not finished yet and for now i didn't have enough time to finish it